 Preliminary Exam Result Form: All results must be recorded with the Graduate College on the Preliminary Exam Result form.
-All voting members of the committee must sign the Preliminary Exam Result form.
-See Chapter VII.D.5 for additional details.
+See Chapter 6.D.5 for additional details.

-3. Dissertation Committee:
+4. Dissertation Committee:

 The dissertation committee does not need to be formally appointed or approved.
 The purpose of this committee is to advise the student with dissertation research and effectively monitor the student's progress, often before the student is ready to form the final examination committee.
-The Graduate College encourages formation of a dissertation committee as early as possible after the successful completion of the preliminary examinations that include the presentation of a proposal for the doctoral research, the dissertation committee membership may be substantially the same as the preliminary examination committee.
+The Graduate College encourages formation of a dissertation committee as early as possible after the successful completion of the preliminary examination.
+In units with preliminary examinations that include the presentation of a proposal for the doctoral research, the dissertation committee membership may be substantially the same as the preliminary examination committee.
 The dissertation committee membership may also be the same or essentially the same as the final examination committee.
 There is no time limit on the duration of service of the dissertation committee, other than the length of time that the student is allowed to complete the degree.

-4. Final Examination and Final Examination Committee:
+5. Final Examination and Final Examination Committee: